 Pace University assesses a Technology Fee to ensure students have access to the latest instructional technology resources available.
 All revenue generated from the technology fee goes directly towards funding instructional technology initiatives that are focused on enhancing the student learning experience.
 A committee comprised of students and faculty will vote to determine which discretionary initiatives receive funding each year, with annual reports to be provided to the Pace Community.

 Students who are enrolled in a combined degree program are treated as undergraduate students through the end of the semester (Fall, Spring, or Summer) in which they earn 120-128 credits toward their degree, and then are treated as graduate students beginning with the first semester after the semester in which they achieve 128 credits toward the degree.
 They are assessed the prevailing undergraduate or graduate tuition rate where appropriate.
 Undergraduate students who are not enrolled in a combined degree program and who are advised to enroll in a graduate course (resulting in a 12-18 credit load) will be charged the prevailing undergraduate flat-rate tuition.
 Please be reminded that non-combined-degree undergraduate students may only have a maximum of six (6) graduate credits applied to their undergraduate degree.

 Any student who has a delinquent outstanding balance is not eligible to enroll at the University.
-The University will not provide copies of transcripts to or on behalf of any student with a delinquent outstanding balance.
+The University will not provide diplomas to any student with a delinquent outstanding balance.
 A delinquent outstanding balance will be reported to all national credit bureaus and may significantly and adversely affect the student’s credit history.
 The University may pursue legal action to recover the amount of the delinquent outstanding balance plus any late charges, interest, actual collection expenses, court costs, and attorneys’ fees.